Kpn23/Event_Management_System/README.md

 Backend Logic: Python scripts to handle business logic, database interactions, and user authentication.
 User Interface: Command-line interface for user interactions.

-### Usage

-Upon running the application, users can choose from the following options:
-User Management: Admins can manage user accounts.
-Event Management: Admins can manage events and their schedules.
-Venue Management: Admins can manage venue details.
-Ticket Management: Admins can manage ticket sales and cancellations.
-Feedback Management: Admins can collect and manage feedback.
-Reporting and Analytics: Admins can generate reports and analyze data.
-Users can also register, log in, view available events, purchase tickets, and provide feedback on events they attended.

 ### Tables

 1. Users